 General Education Publications and Products - The U.S. Department of Education publishes a wealth of information for teachers, administrators, policymakers, researchers, parents, students, and others with a stake in education.
 Learn more about publications available through the Department.

 High Standards for All Students: A Report from the National Assessment of Title I on Progress and Challenges Since the 1994 Reauthorization (2001) - This report provides a comprehensive summary of the most recent data available from the National Assessment of Title I on the implementation of the Title I program and the academic performance of children, including migrant children, in high-poverty schools.

-The Office of Migrant Education conducts two major meetings for State Directors of Migrant Education each year, 1) a New Directors Orientation, a two-day orientation intended specifically for State directors who were appointed to their position within the last three years, and 2) an Annual State Directors Meeting.
-The New Directors Orientation is designed to orient new directors to the program and to ensure their familiarity with key policies required for the proper State administration and operation of the program.
+The Office of Migrant Education conducts one major meeting for State Directors of Migrant Education each year, the Annual State Directors Meeting.
 The Annual State Directors Meeting addresses both customary business items and key program priorities, including legislative and regulatory changes.

 The Office of Migrant Education provides links to clearinghouses, technical assistance resources and related programs.